open-telemetry/opentelemetry.io/content/en/blog/2022/gc-election-results.md

 roughly flat year-over-year, and we're thrilled that we've welcomed so many new project members and maintained a high participation rate.

-With that out of the way, please joining me in congratulating [Alolita Sharma](https://github.com/alolita), [Daniel Dyla](https://github.com/dyladan), and [Morgan McLean](https://github.com/mtwo) on their re-election!
+With that out of the way, please join me in congratulating [Alolita Sharma](https://github.com/alolita), [Daniel Dyla](https://github.com/dyladan), and [Morgan McLean](https://github.com/mtwo) on their re-election!
 They will be joined by long-time contributor and maintainer of OpenTelemetry Java